elastic/connectors/docs/DEVELOPING.md

 ℹ️ Users do not need to have a running Elasticsearch instance or a mssql source to run this test.
 The docker compose file manages the complete setup of the development environment, i.e. both the mock Elastic instance and mock Microsoft SQL source using the docker image.

-ℹ️ The e2e test uses default values defined in [configure microsoft sql connector](#configure-microsoft-sql-connector)
+ℹ️ The e2e test uses default values defined in [Configure Microsoft SQL connector](#configure-microsoft-sql-connector)

 ## General Configuration